rackerlabs/docs-offerings/docs/api-reference/methods/get-products.rst

      - The universally unique identifier (UUID) for the product.
    * - products.\ product.\ *status*
      - String
+     -
+       - ``ACTIVE``: Default
-     - The status of the product.
-The default is ``ACTIVE``.
-When an offering becomes ``INACTIVE``, all of the products that belong to that offering also become ``INACTIVE``.
+       - ``INACTIVE``: When an offering becomes ``INACTIVE``, all of the products that belong to that offering also become ``INACTIVE``.
    * - products.\ product.\ *productCode*
      - String
      - A business identifier for the product.
 This identifier remains consistent when a new version of the product is introduced.
-This identifier is unique across all of the products within an offering.
+It is unique across all of the products within an offering.
    * - products.\ product.\ *salesChannel*
      - String
      -